xynxynxyn/terminal-discord/README.md

 ### MaxNameLength

 The maximum length of usernames.
-If the value is null no extra spaces will be added to names and the messages will not be alligned
+If the value is null usernames are not cut short.

+### allign

+If set to false the seperators will be displayed right after the username instead of them being alligned with other seperators.

 ### Seperator